NISYSLAB/Emory-BMI-GSoC/README.md

 **Required Skills:** Python or Java, Javascript (optionally, for front-end), and prior experience with DICOM would be a plus.

-**Code Challenge:** A bug fix from Niffler can be a possible impact.
+**Code Challenge:** A [bug fix](https://github.com/Emory-HITI/Niffler/issues) from Niffler can be a positive indication of understanding the code base.

 **Source Code:** https://github.com/Emory-HITI/Niffler/